OmerT13/stringTool/README.md

 Audience
 --------

-This tool has been developed in response to help iPrice assess my technical skills, and its requirements have been detailed in a Technical Assessment document.
+This tool has been developed in response to a challenge to assess my CLI skills, and its requirements have been detailed in a Technical Assessment document.

 Objectives
 ----------